Infraero: Independent cases

 Before 2003 Castilho/Urubupungá–Ernesto Pochler Airport was transferred from Infraero to DAESP.

 On October 11, 2013, the administration of Campos dos Goytacazes–Bartolomeu Lysandro Airport was transferred from Infraero to the Municipality of Campos dos Goytacazes.

 On August 22, 2017, the concession of Ilhéus–Jorge Amado Airport was transferred from Infraero to the State of Bahia.

 On June 17, 2020, the Federal Government signed and agreement to transfer the administration of Belo Horizonte/Pampulha–Carlos Drummond de Andrade Airport from Infraero to the State of Minas Gerais.

 On November 17, 2020, the concession of Paulo Afonso Airport was transferred from Infraero to the State of Bahia.

 On December 2, 2020, the Federal Government signed and agreement to transfer the administration of São José dos Campos–Prof. Urbano Ernesto Stumpf Airport to the Municipality of São José dos Campos.

 Further developments

 On July 17, 2020, the Federal Government authorized the beginning of a new concession process for Viracopos International Airport in Campinas upon request from the present concessionary Consortium Aeroportos Brasil.

 In February 2022, it was announced that the National Civil Aviation Agency of Brazil would start a new concession process for Rio de Janeiro – Galeão/Antonio Carlos Jobim International Airport, at the request of the concessionary.
-The facility would be re-auctioned together with Santos Dumont Airport.
+The new biding process took place on March 30, 2026.
+The winner was AENA, becoming, thus the new concessionary of the facility.
+RioGaleão (formed by Infraero with 49% of the shares, and Changi Airport Group, and Vinci with 51% of the shares, the latter having replaced the original Brazilian investor Odebrecht) and AENA will jointly manage the facility until the re-concession process is completed.
+AENA holds 100% of the concession because Infraero ceased to hold 49% of the shares.